agsb/u2forth.asm/Steps2goto.md

         DEFER creates a dictionary entry with a fake CFA IS pushes a CFA of a defined word into a CFA of a deffered word

-17. try use r19:r18 as return register for emulate riscV jal and jalr, single instruction to jump and save return address, jump and link in leaf ?
+17. Try use r19:r18 as return register for emulate riscV jal and jalr, single instruction to jump and save return address, jump and link in leaf ?

-18. In Cortex M4, esp32, Dr. C.H.Ting uses a optimal aprouach for forth engine, but with specific ISA inside dictionary.
+18. In Cortex M4, esp32, Dr. C.H.Ting uses a optimal aprouach for forth engine, but with those specific ISA inside dictionary.

         _next:    BX LR                 ; branch to ptr in LR, link register
         _nest:    STMFD R2!, {LR}       ; push LR into return stack